PIN-11-07/Turboo/README.md

 - Docker and Docker Compose installed
 - Supabase account with an existing project (URL + anon key)
 - Expo Go app on a physical device if you want to test through the QR code
 ## 2. Run the Project Locally with Docker

 > [!NOTE]
-> 1. **Windows only.** Open WSL from PowerShell or CMD:
+> **Windows only:** open WSL from PowerShell or CMD:
 > ```powershell
 > wsl
 > ```

-2. Clone the repository and change into the folder:
+1. Clone the repository and change into the folder:
     ```bash
     git clone https://github.com/PIN-11-07/Turboo.git
     cd Turboo
     ```

-3. Environment variables
-    Add the keys to `.env` (do not commit this file):
-    - `SUPABASE_URL`
-    - `ANON_KEY`

-4. Build the Docker image:
+2. Build the Docker image:
     ```bash
     docker compose build
     ```

-5. Start the services:
+3. Start the services:
     ```bash
     docker compose up -d
     ```

-6. Enter the `expo` container:
+4. Enter the `expo` container:
     ```bash
     docker compose exec expo bash
     ```

-7. Inside the container:
+5. Inside the container run:
     ```bash
     npm i
     apt-get update -y && apt-get upgrade -y